-Bihar BSc Nursing Admission 2025 will be conducted by the Bihar Combined Entrance Competitive Board, based on the Bihar Combined Entrance Competitive Examination (BCECE Exam) qualification.
+Bihar BSc Nursing Admission 2025 has been conducted by the Bihar Combined Entrance Competitive Board, based on the Bihar Combined Entrance Competitive Examination (BCECE Exam) qualification.
+The exam has been conducted on June 8 and June 9, 2025.
+The BCECE 2025 Result was released on July 1, 2025.
 The process of Bihar BSc Nursing Admission 2025 is conducted in three steps, namely, the entrance exam qualification, the registration process for Bihar BSc Nursing Admission, and the Bihar BSc Nursing Admission 2025 counselling.
-While the official datesheet for the BCECE 2025 exam for Bihar BSc Nursing Admission 2025 is not yet released by the concerned authority, students may expect the same to be conducted in the month of July 2025, tentatively.
-The Bihar BSc Nursing Admission 2025 is expected to be conducted in the month of July/August 2025, after the BCECE 2025 Result declaration.
-The mode of Bihar BSc Nursing Admission 2025 will be online only.

 AIIMS BSc Nursing Reservation Policy 2025 is 27% for OBC, 15% for SC, 7.5% for ST, and 10% for EWS.
 The reservation policy of AIIMS BSc Nursing 2025 is constructed as per the policies of the Government of India.
 The All India Institute of Medical Sciences (AIIMS) follows a detailed and comprehensive set of AIIMS BSc Nursing 2025 Reservation Policy to maintain fairness for all aspirants.
-The AIIMS BSc Nursing Reservation Policy 2025 ensures that candidates from different categories and backgrounds have a fair chance to secure admission.
-The policy designates specific reservation percentages for various categories.
-These categories include Other Backward Classes (OBC), Scheduled Castes (SC), Scheduled Tribes (ST), and Economically Weaker Sections (EWS).
+The AIIMS BSc Nursing Reservation Policy 2025 ensures that students from different categories and backgrounds have a fair chance to secure admission.

 Kolkata (West Bengal)